 Next, you’ll learn all about the health benefits of scallions with Nutrition Facts about Scallions and Home Remedies & Health Benefits of Scallions.
 Find out just how jam-packed with vitamins scallions are, and learn about the compounds in scallions that may contribute to reducing bad cholesterol and lowering blood-sugar levels.

 And to be sure you have everything you need to grow your own scallions, we’ve included a Resources about Scallions section—so that you can easily find additional tools and information about scallions.
 You’ll be able to uncover layer after layer of practical information and history about the small but mighty scallion.

 Finally, our Scallion Glossary section gives you the explanation of key scallion-gardening terms and concepts—so, you’re never in the dark or confused about important scallion-gardening ideas.

-Check out this premium collection now— The Super Scrumptious Scallion Guide: All You Need to Know About Growing, Harvesting, Cooking, and Eating Delicious Scallions—and you’ll really learn everything you need to know about scallions!
+Check out this premium gardening guide now— The Super Scrumptious Scallion Guide: All You Need to Know About Growing, Harvesting, Cooking, and Eating Delicious Scallions—and you’ll really learn everything you need to know about scallions!

-Laura Logan, Norann Oleson, Victoria Arnold, and Samantha Pulcherz contributed to the creation of this collection.
+Laura Logan, Norann Oleson, Victoria Arnold, and Samantha Pulcherz contributed to the creation of this gardening guide.